simonjosefsson/graphwalker.org/content/docs/path_generators_and_stop_conditions.md

 # Path generators and stop conditions

+Path generators together with stop conditions will decide what strategy to use when generating a path through a model, and when to stop generating that path.
+Path generators can be daisy chained after each other.
+Multiple stop conditions can be used using logical OR and AND.

-## Path generators
+## ***Path generators***

 A generator is an algorithm that decides how to traverse a model.
 Different generators will generate different test sequences, and they will navigate in different ways.
+Multiple generators can be daisy chained, concatenated.

 ### random